I. Home Team Responsibilities:

 F. Harassment of Umpires will not be tolerated.
 Any incident will be reviewed by the Board of Directors for possible disciplinary actions.

-G. Only one (1) Manager or Coach and one (1) Scorekeeper are allowed outside the dugout during the game and must remain within close proximity to its entrance.
-With the exception of Base Coaches, all other Coaches must be behind the fence or in the dugout.
+G. Any coach or manager outside the dugout during the game must remain within close proximity to its entrance with the exception of base coaches.

 VII.
 Equipment Rules:

-A. Regulation bats shall be two and one-quarter (2 ¼”) inches in diameter and be stamped “Little League” or “Babe Ruth” approved.
+A. Regulation bats shall be two and one-quarter (2 ¼”) inches or two and five eighths (2 5/8") inches in diameter and must be stamped with the USA BASEBALL logo.
+No BBCORE bats will be allowed.

-B. The use of “batting donuts” and “batting sticks” are prohibited due to safety concerns.
+B. The use of “batting sticks” are prohibited due to safety concerns.

 C. First base will be a fixed double bag.